Club Café

 Gay bar and restaurant in Boston, Massachusetts, U.S.

 Club Café is a gay bar, restaurant and nightclub in Boston's Back Bay neighborhood, in the U.S. state of Massachusetts.
 The bar was established in 1983.
+Club Café is located in the historic Youth's Companion Building, also known as the Pledge of Allegiance Building, at 209 Columbus Avenue in Boston, Massachusetts.
+The building is listed on the National Register of Historic Places as the site where the Pledge of Allegiance was written and published.